Dissipation-protected energy storage in interacting multilevel quantum batteries: Results and Discussion

-In the top panel of Fig. \ref{fig:energy_fidelity_DFS}, the fact that the trajectories for different $\alpha$ values settle at distinct steady-state levels after the charging phase highlights the critical impact of anharmonicity on energy retention.
-Ideal (harmonic) or low-harmonic transmon qutrits maximize energy asymptote because they more easily preserve access to higher levels.
-When anharmonicity becomes too high, symmetry is broken, disrupting the structure of dark/funnel states, and energy seeps further into the bath, settling on lower-level horizontal lines.
-This is a result of the high $\alpha$ level creating a quantum blockade \cite{Massa2025}, preventing ascent to higher levels and breaking the protection.
+In Fig.~\ref{fig:two_qutrit_a}, the fact that the stored-energy curves for different values of $\alpha$ relax to distinct post-charging plateaus highlights the critical impact of anharmonicity on energy retention.
+Ideal (harmonic) or low-harmonic transmon qutrits maximize the asymptotic energy because they more easily preserve access to higher levels.
+When anharmonicity becomes too high, symmetry is broken, disrupting the structure of dark-spectator/funnel states, and energy is dissipated more efficiently into the bath, settling on lower-level plateaus.
+This behavior is consistent with a suppression of higher-level population due to increased anharmonicity, which effectively limits transitions into higher excitation manifolds~\cite{Massa2025}. \\

-The bottom panel of Fig. \ref{fig:energy_fidelity_DFS} shows Dark State Fidelity settling on a horizontal band after charging.
-The reason it can't reach exactly $10^0$ (i.e., 1.0 perfect overlap) is the physical nature of coherent driving.
-A linear laser creates a large Poisson-like population distribution in the qutrits; therefore, some of the energy is necessarily distributed to other excitation sectors.
-However, the fact that fidelity remains stable on a horizontal line confirms that the battery has established a stable, non-decaying dark state reservoir.
+Fig.~\ref{fig:two_qutrit_b} shows that the spectator-state fidelity approaches a finite plateau after the charging stage.
+The reason it cannot reach exactly perfect (unit) fidelity is that the continuous drive is not transition-selective, it populates several excitation sectors, preventing unit fidelity with the target spectator state; therefore, some of the energy is necessarily distributed to other excitation sectors.
+However, the fact that fidelity remains stable on a horizontal line confirms that the battery has established a stable, non-decaying reservoir of dark states for $\alpha=0$ and only an approximate dark state when $\alpha\neq0$.

+The post-cutoff oscillations of the target-state fidelity in Fig.~\ref{fig:two_qutrit_b} have a distinct origin from the dissipative relaxation of the stored energy.
+The reference state in the two-excitation sector contains components in the $|20\rangle$, $|11\rangle$, and $|02\rangle$ configurations.
+For $\alpha \neq0$, the anharmonic contribution shifts these components unequally, so that the ideal MS spectator-state combination is not, in general, an exact eigenstate of $H_S$.
+After the charging field is switched off, its dressed-state components therefore acquire different dynamical phases, producing coherent beating in the fidelity.
+In contrast, the corresponding energy expectation value is conserved under the unitary evolution generated by $H_S$ after the cutoff; its remaining time dependence is consequently governed mainly by dissipative relaxation and is much smoother.